OLIMEX/DIY-LAPTOP/doc/web/hw_assembly.md

 ![TERES-PCB4-Btn 1](../images/TERES-I/hardware/076.jpg) ![TERES-PCB4-Btn 2](../images/TERES-I/hardware/077.jpg)

-The TERES-PCB4-Btn is attached with two screws M2 x 3 mm, connector pointing to the right side:
+The TERES-PCB4-Btn is attached with two **M2 x 3** screws with the connector pointing to the right side:

 ![TERES-PCB4-Btn 3](../images/TERES-I/hardware/078.jpg)

+## Mainboard

 The next step is to assemble the big **TERES-PCB1-A64**: